Who is Jane?

 How is it that the punishment for terminating an unwanted pregnancy could overshadow the punishment for rape?

-We have, when it comes right down to it, historically allowed the wrong people to remain in power and we have allowed the wrong people to be voted into power, power over bodies, power over women, power over non-hetero, non-gender-conforming, power over people of color.
+We have, when it comes right down to it, historically allowed the wrong people to remain in power.
+And we have allowed the wrong people to be voted INTO power; power over bodies, power over women, power over non-hetero, non-gender-conforming, power over people of color.

 We have allowed women who are wrought with internalized misogyny and/or racism to make decisions for our bodies based on their desperate craving of the power and status they enjoy as benefactors of patriarchy, or more specifically, the very flawed notion of white supremacy.